Røros Municipality: Geography

-Røros is located on a gently sloping plateau about 630 m above sea level that is forested with mostly birch and some pine, but the tree line is never far away.
-The largest lake within the municipality is Aursund and the river Glåma has its origin here.
-The most northerly part of Femund, the third largest lake in Norway, is located in Røros, just west of Femundsmarka National Park.
+Røros Municipality is located on a gently sloping plateau about 630 m above sea level that is forested with mostly birch and some pine, but the tree line is never far away.
+The highest point in the municipality is the 1561.38 m tall mountain Storviglen.
+The largest lake within the municipality is Aursunden and the river Glåma has its origin here.
+The most northerly part of the lake Femunden, the third largest lake in Norway, is located in Røros, just west of Femundsmarka National Park.
 These lakes and others in Røros, such as Bolagen and Flensjøen, are well suited for kayaking and fishing.
-Other lakes include Feragen, Håsjøen, Rambergsjøen, Korssjøen, Nedre Roasten, Rogen, and Rien.
+Other lakes include Feragen, Håsjøen, Rambergssjøen, Korssjøen, Nedre Roasten, Rogen, and Rien.

 Climate

 Røros has a subarctic climate.
 Mostly sheltered from oceanic influences, and located at ca 650 m amsl, Røros has recorded the coldest temperatures in the southern half of Norway with −50.3 C in early January 1914.
 In the European cold snap of January 2010 Røros recorded low of −42 C. The coldest months recorded are January 1941 and January 1942, both with mean -20.6 C, and average daily low -26.9 C in January 1941.
 Winters at Røros are reliably cold.
 The warmest January (1973) had mean -2.8 C, the warmest winter month on record was December 2006 with mean -0.5 C, and the warmest March (2012) had mean -0.3 C. The heat record 30.7 C was recorded in July 2008.
 The warmest month on record is July 2014 with mean 16 C, while July 2018 had the warmest average daily high with 23.3 C.

 Skiing conditions in winter are usually excellent, with the period from February to April being the optimum, as the sun is higher and the days longer than earlier in winter.
 The deepest snow depth recorded in Røros is 200 cm in March 1956.
 In more recent years, 87 cm snow on the ground was recorded in March 2009.
 Snow on the ground is virtually guaranteed in Røros from December to early April.
 Early May 1997 saw 76 cm snow on the ground (source: eklima/met.no).

 Haugan, an unincorporated settlement situated 2 km from Røros Airport, is the location of a weather station operated by the Norwegian Meteorologist institute.
 (Meteorologisk institutt).

 All the record lows are old, the most recent (December) from 1978, while more than half of the monthly record highs are from year 2000 or later.